 Unlike other house plants or plants in general, air plants do not have roots.
 They have small roots that act as anchors to keep them in place but these do not help the plant absorb moisture or nutrients.
 Air plants are native to humid and rainy conditions that prevail in Southern US, Mexico, Central, and South America, hence to see that the plant is in good shape it is important to mimic these conditions.

-Watering these plants is easy you can either water them once a week, mist them often or dunk them in a sink.
+Watering air plants is easy you can either water them once a week, mist them often or dunk them in a sink.
 The amount of water an air plant requires depends on the variant, some need to be watered once a week while others can manage to survive without water for almost 2 weeks.
 Keep an eye on the plant to check if it requires hydration.

 Tip: In winters when the humidity is low mist air plants often to keep them looking healthy and fresh.